-If you have any concerns during this process, be sure to discuss them with your doctor.
-Additionally, if you have been experiencing any unpleasant symptoms, it is important to share them with your healthcare team so that any additional diagnostics can be run.
+If you have any concerns during this process, talk to your doctor about them.
+Additionally, if you have been having any unpleasant symptoms, it is important that you report these with your healthcare provider so that any extra diagnostics can be performed.